danielrcollins1/OED-Expanded/x-campaign-material.md

 | 4-6  |Cloudy: (no modifiers)|
 | 6*   |Precipitation: ½ Movement/Flight, -4 penalty to missile attacks, composite bows can not fire.  +1 chance to get lost.

-\* 1in6 chance to be Stormy: No ranged attacks, -1 to Morale, Creatures must shelter or risk exposure/damage.
+	* 1 in 6 chance to be Stormy: No ranged attacks, -1 to Morale, Creatures must shelter or risk exposure/damage.

 For added variety, the Judge can opt to have a 1 in 6 chance of a change in weather to come through in at a given point in the day (morning, afternoon, evening, or night).
 This can also include warmer or colder than normal temperatures.

 #### Exposure
 Characters and creatures are presumed to be adequately dressed or acclimated to the weather (including armor, etc.).
 If they are inappropriately garbed for the temperature (too hot or too cold) they take damage as below (the Judge may increment the damage for more extreme situations)

-**Extreme Temperatures**: Once you have suffered 1 hour of exposure, you have a 50% chance each minute to suffer 1 point of damage (1d3 if exacerbating the situation).
-You also suffer 1d6 damage per hour and must additionally save vs death or suffer -1d6 Strength.
+**Extreme Temperatures**: You suffer 1d6 damage per hour and must additionally save vs death or suffer -1d6 Strength.

 #### Night/Darkness
 Creatures suffer the same penalties they do in darkness (movement, attack, morale); unless it is one of the nights of the full moon, with clear skies, and open terrain.